-This full major course prepares students for a college art program in either professional or liberal arts schools.
-Skills we plan to focus on will be drawing from observation and building students' voice in art.
+Art Major is a full major course that prepares students for a college art program in either professional or liberal arts schools.
+Therefore, a main focus of this course will be the building of a portfolio that can show the breadth and depth of a student's artistic skill set.
+We will pay careful attention to drawing from observation and developing a student's voice in art.
 Each student is expected to have some command of drawing processes in order to better understand and develop their individual creativity.
-Art Major students interact daily with the teacher and each other while working in various media and techniques to fill out their body of work.
+Art Major students interact daily with the teacher and each other while working with various media and techniques to fill out their body of work.
 Much out-of-class work is expected in Art Major.
-In addition to in-class work, individual journal entries and homework assignments, as well as portfolio reviews, are central to this curriculum.
+In addition to in-class work, journal entries and homework assignments as well as portfolio reviews are central to this curriculum.
 Students will be assessed on their engagement and development of the visual language through our consistent feedback sessions and art reviews.
 Coursework also includes a semester project in lieu of an exam.
-Art Major is reserved for students in 11th and 12th grade.
-Interested s10th graders may be considered for Art Major as a 6th major in special circumstances.
+Art Major is reserved for students in 10th through 12th grade.
 This class may be repeated with the approval of the instructor.
-This is a year-long major course that meets 4 days per 6-day cycle.
+This is a year-long major course that meets 4 out of 6 days per cycle.
 1 credit